-Fulfilment of environmental and social characteristics by outsourcing companies
+Fulfilment of environmental and social characteristics by outsourcing companies measure how the environmental or social characteristics promoted by the financial product are attained

 The Company has appointed another company to (partially) manage the sub-fund.
 This company takes into account the previously described environmental and social characteristics of the sub-fund according to the Company's specifications.